 - J.1.4.1 Full municipal sewage and water services; followed by communal and private services is the hierarchy of the preferred forms of servicing in the Temagami Settlement Area and the Temagami North Settlement Area.
 In this area, development will be permitted to connect to the central sewage and water systems only if sufficient reserve water and sewage capacity will be available to accommodate the development.
-All lots within the serviced areas, must connect to municipal services when they are available. - J.1.4.2 Within the Settlement Areas and Urban Neighbourhood, where servicing is not available, development may proceed on the basis of partial or private servicing, but shall be required to connect to municipal services should they become available.servicing where they are necessary to address failed individual on-site sewage services and individual on-site water services in existing development or within settlement areas, to allow for infilling and minor rounding out of existing development on partial services provided that site conditions are suitable for the long-term provision of such services with no negative impacts. - J.1.4.3 Development proposals in excess of five (5) residential lots shall be accompanied by a Servicing Options Study to determine the most appropriate long term servicing scheme for the development. - J.1.4.4 Provided there is a supporting Servicing Options Study prepared according to Ministry of Environment, Conservation and Parks guidelines, communal water and/or sewage systems that service more than five freehold residential lots may be considered for development in areas where the municipal sewage system cannot reasonably be provided due to cost, and where site conditions are suitable for the long term operation of the systems.
+All lots within the serviced areas, must connect to municipal services when they are available. - J.1.4.2 Within the Settlement Areas and Urban Neighbourhood, where servicing is not available, development may proceed on the basis of partial or private servicing, but shall be required to connect to municipal services should they become available. - J.1.4.3 Development proposals for in excess of five (5) residential lots shall be accompanied by a Servicing Options Study to determine the most appropriate long term servicing scheme for the development. - J.1.4.4 Provided there is a supporting Servicing Options Study prepared according to Ministry of Environment, Conservation and Parks guidelines, communal water and/or sewage systems that service more than five freehold residential lots may be considered for development in areas where the municipal sewage system cannot reasonably be provided due to cost, and where site conditions are suitable for the long term operation of the systems.
 Such systems shall only be permitted with the approval of the Health Unit and/or the Ministry of Environment, Conservation and Parks. - J.1.4.5 The proponent of a private communal sewage system shall enter into a Responsibility Agreement with the Municipality before development occurs.
-The agreement shall also specify the amount of up-front funds required for any remedial measures that may be necessary in the event of default.
+The agreement shall also specify the amount of up-front funds required for any remedial measures that may be necessary in the event of default. - J.1.4.6 When vacant lots that have been allocated sewer and/or water capacity remain vacant, the Municipality may re-allocate water and/or sewer capacity, as required to permit other development.

-- J.1.4.6 When vacant lots that have been allocated sewer and/or water capacity remain vacant, the Municipality may re-allocate water and/or sewer capacity, as required to permit other development. - J.1.4.7 Where municipal sewer and water capacity has been re-allocated from vacant lots, Council shall place these vacant lots in a Holding Zone until such time that sewer and water capacity becomes available. - J.1.4.8 Council shall not draft approve any new lot or unit development by way of consent, plan of subdivision or condominium in the Municipality without first confirming there is sufficient existing sewer and water capacity available to provide the development with full municipal services.
+- J.1.4.7 Where municipal sewer and water capacity has been re-allocated from vacant lots, Council shall place these vacant lots in a Holding Zone until such time that sewer and water capacity becomes available. - J.1.4.8 Council shall not draft approve any new lot or unit development by way of consent, plan of subdivision or condominium in the Municipality without first confirming there is sufficient existing sewer and water capacity available to provide the development with full municipal services.
 If there is capacity in only one of the two municipal systems, draft approval shall not be granted on the basis of partial services, except where necessary to address failed services, or because of physical constraints.